 Top 10 iPhone Apps Every Medical Student Must Have

-If there’s one medical tool I use all the time when I’m on the wards, it’s my iPhone.
-In fact, from personal experience, over 80-90% of my classmates, residents and staff physicians use an iPhone or iPod Touch.
-The reason why the iPhone is so popular is because it’s got the best apps for the job.
-Medications are properly dosed, medical calculations are done correctly and you’re able to look up obscure information at your fingertips ensuring patients receive better care.
+If there’s one medical tool I use all the time when I’m on the wards, it’s my smartphone (iPhone).
+In fact, from personal experience, over 80-90% of my classmates, residents and staff physicians a smartphone daily.
+The reason why is more and more of our work is reliant on having the most up to date knowledge and tools in our fingertips.
+Medications are properly dosed, calculations are done correctly and you’re able to look up obscure information ensuring patients receive better care.

-I’m going to share with you 10 best medical apps that every medical student should have.
-This list was made from my personal experience using them.
+I’m going to share with you what I think are the best medical apps that every medical student should have.
+This list was made from personal experience.
 I’ve included my own personal rating (out of 10), and will be briefly listing the pros and cons to each one.
 Anything >8, I would strongly recommend you get it right away (hint: most of them are free!)

 1. Medscape Mobile (10/10)